- Home

 The Bitrise remote build cache allows you to utilize the Gradle build cache for both local and CI builds.
 The solution caches Gradle task outputs on a remote server.
 When you run a build, Gradle will not execute tasks whose output is available in the remote cache and download the cache entry instead.

 The Gradle build cache helps you save time by reusing outputs produced by other builds.
-The Bitrise remote build cache allows you to utilize it for both local and CI builds.
+The Bitrise Build Cache allows you to utilize it for CI builds both on Bitrise and other CI environments.

 Gradle builds are a series of tasks with inputs and outputs.
 Bitrise caches task outputs on a performant remote server.
 When you start a Gradle build, Gradle will skip executing tasks whose output is available in the remote cache and will instead download and reuse the cache entry.